hbeale/treehouse-shell-novice/_episodes/02-filedir.md

 use the following series of commands to get there:

 ~~~
-$ cd Desktop
+$ cd /public/home/hcbeale/example/
 $ cd data-shell
 $ cd data
 ~~~
 {: .language-bash}

-These commands will move us from our home directory into our Desktop directory, then into the `data-shell` directory, then into the `data` directory.
+These commands will move us from our home directory into the /public/home/hcbeale/example/ directory, then into the `data-shell` directory, then into the `data` directory.
 You will notice that `cd` doesn't print anything.
 This is normal.
 Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/data-shell/data`.
+But if we run `pwd` after it, we can see that we are now in `/public/home/hcbeale/example/data-shell/data`.
-If we run `ls -F` without arguments now, it lists the contents of `/Users/nelle/Desktop/data-shell/data`, because that's where we now are:
+If we run `ls -F` without arguments now, it lists the contents of `/public/home/hcbeale/example/data-shell/data`, because that's where we now are:

 ~~~